tjbenneche/rampup-curriculum/2015-04-19-javascript-syllabus.md

 ## Week 2 - Functions

-- Functions
-- Arguments/Parameters
+This class will explain how to work with various types of functions, how to pass in arguments, and how to deal with objects that are returned.

+- **Objects**: discuss functions as objects and their prototypal nature
+- **Arguments**: how to pass in objects to be used by a function
+- **Recursion**: functions that invoke themselves to solve subproblems
+- **Callbacks**: the building blocks of JavaScript's asynchronicity

-## Week 3 - Expressions Loops
+## Week 3 - Statements & Loops

 - Conditional expressions
 - For loops